Pirates vs. Marlins Player Props Betting Odds

 McCutchen Stats

-- McCutchen has 56 hits with seven doubles, nine home runs, 44 walks and 24 RBI.
-He's also stolen seven bases.
+- McCutchen has 57 hits with seven doubles, nine home runs and 44 walks.
+He has driven in 24 runs with nine stolen bases.

 McCutchen Recent Games